Asking for help¶

 - Documentation issue tracker - for documentation related issues

-If at any point you see any kind of error message (including error codes) – put them in the topic.
+If at any point you see any kind of error message (including error codes) – put them in your question.
 Never write anything like “I see some error message”.
 Be specific.

 See Basic troubleshooting in case of an error

-- Be patient – Sometimes the problem cannot be solved within minutes or hours.
-You might need to bump the topic few times till an experienced person comes to the site and sees it but usually if you do not see any response after 24h it probably means we cannot answer your question.
+- Be patient – sometimes the problem cannot be solved within minutes or hours.
+You might need to bump the topic few times until an experienced person comes to the site and sees it, but usually if you do not see any response after a day or two it probably means we do not know the answer to your question, or perhaps your question needs to include more detail.

 - Do not use bad words.
 Respect others and what they are doing.